BLOG

 Building owners must regularly test the communication system to ensure its proper function.
 Some areas require testing on a set schedule to ensure compliance.

-Many ask if freight or service elevators are also required to comply.
-In short, that answer is yes.
-When an elevator is used to provide a required accessible route between stories, it must me the requirements for passenger elevators.
+When an elevator is used to provide a required accessible route between stories, it must meet the requirements for passenger elevators.

 Local jurisdictions may have additional requirements beyond ASME and ADA.
 It’s important to evaluate your area and ensure you’re in compliance.